-- Use community engagement approaches to connect with communities and involve the public in decision-making. - Appendix A: Checklist to Improve Trust - Set up a way to gather information and feedback from members of the public. - Work closely with partners that already have strong communication platforms and have earned community trust. - Build relationships with diverse secondary messengers and community partners, especially partners who can share messages that will be trusted within their own communities. - FrameWorks: Must-Have Messenger Mindset - Build a network of trusted messengers-people who understand their community's needs and can help reach audiences in effective ways.6 For example, people who don't trust the government may be more likely to listen when a local community leader is addressing misinformation rather than an official state or federal health department spokesperson.^{3,7} - Strengthen relationships with existing networks of colleagues.
+- Use community engagement approaches to connect with communities and involve the public in decision-making. - Appendix A: Checklist to Build Trust, Improve Public Health Communication, and Anticipate Rumors During Public Health Emergencies - Set up a way to gather information and feedback from members of the public. - Work closely with partners that already have strong communication platforms and have earned community trust. - Build relationships with diverse secondary messengers and community partners, especially partners who can share messages that will be trusted within their own communities. - FrameWorks: Must-Have Messenger Mindset - Build a network of trusted messengers-people who understand their community's needs and can help reach audiences in effective ways.
+For example, people who don't trust the government may be more likely to listen when a local community leader is addressing rumors rather than an official state or federal health department spokesperson. - Strengthen relationships with existing networks of colleagues.